WheteThunger/RecycleManager/README.md

 **NOTICE: Recyclers will output only 50% of the outputs that you configure here, since recyclers return only 50% of what an item takes to craft.**

 - `Override output` -- This section allows you to override the output of specific items.
 This can be used to replace the output of items that are already recyclable in vanilla, as well as to allow custom items to be recycled.
 The output you configure here will **not** be affected by `Output multipliers`, but it will be affected by recycling "efficiency" (the percentage of the crafting cost that is output by recycling), which is 50% in vanilla (plugins sometimes change it).
-For example, if you want an item to output `5` scrap, you should account for recycler efficiency by configuring that item to output `10` scrap.
+For example, if you want an item to output `5` scrap, you should account for recycler efficiency by configuring that item to "output" `10` scrap.
   - `Override output by input item short name` -- This section allows you to define what the recycler will output for specific items by item short name.
 The output includes the following options.
     - `Item short name` -- The short name name of the output item.
     - `Item skin ID` -- The *optional* skin ID of the output item.